What You Need to Know about Kanban Board

-Looking for a new way to get things done?
-Maybe it is time to meet your new best friend: Kanban Board!
-Known as the ‘arsenal’ of project managers, a Kanban board is not limited to use only for people with that job title.
-This tool can be an effective solution if you find it difficult to organize your workflow visualization and help enhance the efficiency to work on a project (or several ones at the same time!).
+If you struggle to get things done, maybe it's time to consider a management tool called Kanban Board.
+Known as the arsenal of project managers, a Kanban board is also effective for other job titles.
+This tool can be a powerful solution if you find it difficult to organize your workflow visualization.
+It also helps enhance the efficiency to work on a project or several ones at the same time.

 Kanban, a Japanese term that translates as "signboard" in English, originated as a visual scheduling system as part of the Toyota manufacturing system.
-David Anderson decided to expand on the Kanban method's concept and invented the Kanban board in 2007.
+David Anderson, an innovator in management thinking, decided to expand on the Kanban method's concept and invented the Kanban board in 2007.
 Anderson's colleague Darren Davis was the one who recommended that the workflow be visualized on a whiteboard.
 This is how the Kanban board was established, and it has since gone on to become one of the most important agile project management tools for information management.

 Kanban boards started off traditionally with a whiteboard; people used to use sticky notes to represent tasks and a whiteboard.
 Columns indicate work periods, and sticky notes are moved from one step to the next.
 Kanban boards had a digital transition as the kanban method gained popularity among software and development teams.
 Kanban boards can be used remotely and asynchronously by teams who do not share a physical office space, which makes it even more desirable for hybrid and remote working setups.
 Some digital systems are also highly customizable, allowing managers to track different workflows and categorize their work.